jak3/jak3.github.io/mica/global/en/contact.rst

 title: Contact
 ---

-* Email: Name dot Surname at gmail dot com
+You can reach me through Email at the address composed by my name (Giacomo) followed by my surname (Mantani) followed by at gmail dot com